hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-dns-domain-ip admin domain.com 123.212.111.222

-The function for changing the main ip of DNS zone.
+This function for changing the main ip of DNS zone.

 *******************************************************************